ArduPilot/UAVLogViewer/README.md

 1. **Upload a Log File**:
    - Open http://localhost:8080 in your browser
    - Upload a `.tlog` or `.bin` flight log file
-   - Wait for parsing to complete (status updates in real-time)
+   - Wait for parsing to complete (status updates in real-time.
+Unfortunately, may take a few minutes due to unoptimized parsing. a TODO in the future)

 2. **Chat with Your Data**:
    - Ask questions like: